Concordium/concordium-base/smart-contracts/docs/src/guides/setup-contract.rst

     concordium-sc-base = "1.0.0"

 .. note::
-    Until the dependency is release on crates.io_, you will also have to clone the repo_ with ``concordium-sc-base`` and have the dependency to point at the directory instead, by adding the following to ``Cargo.toml``::
+    Until the dependency is released on crates.io_, you will also have to clone the repository_ with ``concordium-sc-base`` and have the dependency to point at the directory instead, by adding the following to ``Cargo.toml``::

         [dependencies]